timelapseplus/VIEW-documentation/source/includes/_app.md

 To configure the remote web app interface, setup the following on the VIEW:

 1. Enable WiFi (if it's not already): Settings -> Wireless Setup -> Enable Wifi
-2. Connect to a nearby access point: Settings -> Wireless Setup -> Connect to AP
+2. Connect to a nearby access point: Settings -> Wireless Setup -> Connect to Network
 3. Enter the password for the network if necessary (make sure it's entered correctly with the correct case).
 Use the context button on the lower right to switch between uppercase/lowercase/numbers/symbols.
 Press the power button on the password screen for more instructions.
 4. Once the VIEW connects (only the first time), a number will appear on the screen.
 You'll need this for step 4 below.